apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**How prepared is the military's medical corps? : Consider This from NPR**
+**Justin Jefferson contract: 11 NFL stars still awaiting big deals**

-You can read more about it [here](https://www.npr.org/2024/06/03/1198912492/battlefield-medicine-iraq-afghanistan-innovation-outsourced).
+You can read more about it [here](https://www.usatoday.com/story/sports/nfl/columnist/nate-davis/2024/06/03/nfl-contract-extension-candidates-dak-prescott-ceedee-lamb/73960888007/).

 ## Requirements
 - Python 3.8